0.0

 00.0 ℃

-Today's UV index in Dallas, United States will be up to 4, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Dallas, United States will be up to 7.9, indicating a high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Dallas can reach high levels, especially during the summer months.
 It is important to be aware of the UV index and take necessary precautions to protect yourself from the sun's harmful rays.